dotnet/csharplang/proposals/dictionary-expressions.md

 What are the rules when types have multiple indexers and multiple impls of `IEnumerable<KVP<,>>`?

 This concern already exists with *collection types*.
 For those types, the rule is that we must have an *element type* as per the existing language rules.
-This follows for *dictionary types*, along wih the rule that there must be a corresponding indexer for this *element type*.
-If those hold, the type can be used a a *dictionary type*.
+This follows for *dictionary types*, along with the rule that there must be a corresponding indexer for this *element type*.
+If those hold, the type can be used as a *dictionary type*.
 If these don't hold, it cannot be.

 ## Open Questions